asimihsan/computersecuritytips_info/content/posts/two-factor-authentication/index.md

 A password is **something you know**.
 A phone is **something you have**.
 By setting up a website to only recognize you based on both something you know and something you have, you are using **two-factor authentication (2FA)**.
-The first factor is your password, and the second factor is your phone number.
+The first factor is your password, and the second factor is your phone.
 Some websites also refer to 2FA as **two-factor verification**.

 ### Examples of how to use 2FA